-Heel pain – Heel spurs – Plantar fasciitis
+Heel Pain - Heel Spurs - Plantar Fascitis

 By far, the most common cause of heel pain is plantar fasciitis – or inflammation of the plantar fascia, a wide swath of connective tissue running from heel to toes along the bottom of the foot.
 Repeated stress on the heel typically leads to micro-tears in the plantar fascia where it connects to the heel bone, resulting in inflammation and pain.
 As all sufferers of heel pain know, pain is usually worst when arising in the morning; a good half hour of hobbling about may be needed before it abates.
 Overnight the fascia tightens because it is not being used.
 Inflammation sets in and when you take that first step you are forcing a tight fascia to stretch to its maximum.
 Pain often recurs after extended periods of standing, walking or running.

 Some people are told they have heel spurs, or you may feel like a sharp piece of bone is jutting into the heel.
 If an x-ray were taken of the heel, some people with heel pain would have heel spurs and some people who don’t have heel pain would have heel spurs.
 There is usually very poor correlation between heel pain and heel spurs.
-The spur, if it exists, is usually the result of the inflamed plantar fascia (the true cause of the pain) pulling on the heel bone.
+The spur, if it exists, is actually a small outgrowth of bone coming off the heel bone on the bottom of the foot.
+It usually is the result of the inflamed plantar fascia (the true cause of the pain) pulling on the heel bone.

 Very rarely, heel pain can be caused by an arthritic or systemic medical problem.
 If the heel is hot, red and swollen or you have other joints that are hot, red or swollen, or you have other symptoms in your body associated with the heel pain, you should see your podiatrist or general practitioner to rule out these other causes.